 Strategic planning is essential for the growth and success of a business.
 It is not a

 one-time activity but rather a continuous process that helps to ensure long-term success.

 A strategy is a set of goal-directed actions taken to gain and sustain superior performance, which allows a company to achieve a competitive advantage over similar businesses.
 While it is often a one or two-person operation, a personal training business can benefit from the idea of strategic planning.
-Whether your business is fully online or you are an independent contractor at a gym or a combination, it is imperative to have a strategic plan.
+Whether your business is fully online or you are a certified personal trainer contracting at a gym or a combination, it is imperative to have a strategic plan.